 The Invention of Sin

-Ever wondered how natural sexual desire got all mixed up, in modern Western culture, with tortured suppositions about the inherently fallen state of mankind and your inborn "original sin" of "lust"?
-Then you need look no further than the perniciously conflicted St. Augustine of Hippo, (354-430 C.E.), the preeminent thinker of Roman Catholicism.
+Ever wondered how natural sexual desire got all mixed up, in Western culture, with tortured suppositions about the fallen state of mankind and your inborn "original sin" of lust?
+Look no further than the perniciously conflicted St. Augustine of Hippo, (354-430 C.E.), the leading light of Roman Catholic carnality.

 He made this everyone's problem: even when a married man and woman copulate expressly for the blessed purpose of producing children, scowled Augustine, "the action is not performed without evil" because it is the product of desire, an unruly animal impulse, and is therefore dirty-dirty.

-Embraced over the next 1,700 years by anguished celibates in the priesthood, Augustine's line of thinking took firm hold in Christian theology, among both Catholics and Protestants.
-From on high, his tormented hangups have been poisoning our understanding and perverting our happiness in the sexual realm ever since.
+Embraced over the next 1,700 years by anguished celibates in the priesthood, Augustine's take on guilty pleasure took firm hold in Christian theology, among both Catholics and Protestants.
+From on high, his tormented hangups have been poisoning and twisting our happiness in the sexual realm ever since.

 As an eternal reward for his handiwork, I like to imagine that Saint Augustine has since been reincarnated successively as a single-cell bacterium that reproduces asexually.
 Thy kingdom come.